-What I love about this dish is its delicate, delicious and tropical flavor.
+What I love about this dish is its delicate, delicious, and tropical flavor.
 The milk and pineapple blended really well with the chicken and vegetables.

 - To balance out the richness, seasoning with fish sauce is a must.
 If you haven't noticed yet, it is a staple (and my personal favorite) ingredient in almost all Filipino stew recipes.

-Classic stew ingredients such as potatoes, carrots, and bell pepper are also added along with pineapple cubes to boost that tropical taste.
+- Classic stew ingredients such as potatoes, carrots, and bell pepper are also added along with pineapple cubes to boost that tropical taste.

 Long green chilies (not the spicy kind) was a surprise addition to this dish.
 I happen to have a few pieces in the fridge when I was making this.
 Not only did it adds beautiful color contrast to the stew but the aroma it brought was just amazing!